indoorLBS/ISQEA/README.md

 ![floorplan images](resource/dataset_floorplan.png)

 ### Query instance
-Queries instances for different datasets and query types could be seen in File Resource.
+Query instances for different datasets and query types could be seen in File Resource.

 ### Objects
 The objects information for different datasets could also be found in File Resource.